falconry/falcon/docs/user/intro.rst

 How is Falcon different?
 ------------------------

-We designed Falcon to support the demanding needs of large-scale cloud services and responsive app backends.
+We designed Falcon to support the demanding needs of large-scale microservices and responsive app backends.
 Falcon complements more general Python web frameworks by providing bare-metal performance, reliability, and flexibility wherever you need it.

 **Fast.** Same hardware, more requests.
 Falcon turns around requests several times faster than most other Python frameworks.
 For